 - for any other ceremonies, please collect the authorities from us after at least 16 days before transferring them to the relevant office

-- if you are having a civil partnership (same-sex union) you don't have to worry about collecting any authorities following your notice appointment
+- if you are having a civil partnership rather than a marriage you don't have to worry about collecting any authorities following your notice appointment